OK, so you are a delegate or member heading off to a synod. What are you supposed to do?

 - If any of the motions request members of Synod to do things, review those motions and act accordingly.

 - If you are a member of a committee or Diocesan Council, attend regularly and report back to your parish.
-Note: be sure you understand the time commitment required as a member of any committee prior to saying “yes”.

 - Continue to pray for the church.